enginebai/Dagger2Hilt/README.md

 ) { ... }
 ```

-3. Add type from the provide in Step 2. to Koin module in `KoinFacade`. **Now you can get type from Koin, and we are still able to get type from Dagger.**
+3. Add type from the provider to Koin module in `KoinFacade`. **Now you can get type from Koin, and we are still able to get type from Dagger.**
 ```kotlin
 koinApp = startKoin {
     ...